GNOME/gimp/devel-docs/README.md

 this should discuss with us and propose something) and obviously fixes on existing icons or adding missing icons.

-See the dedicated [icons.txt](icons.txt) document for more technical information.
+See the dedicated [icons documentation](icons.md) for more technical information.

 ### Tool presets